AdobeDocs/audience-manager.en/help/using/integration/receiving-audience-data/real-time-outbound-transfers/digitally-signed-http-requests.md

 ## Rotating the private key {#rotate-private-key}

-For security reasons, it's recommended to periodically rotate the private key.
-It is up to you to decide the private key and the rotation period.
-In order to achieve the key rotation with zero downtime, [!UICONTROL IRIS] supports adding multiple signature headers.
-One header will contain the signature generated with the old key, another header will contain the signature generated using the new private key.
-See below the steps in detail:

-1. Partner communicates the new private key to [!DNL Adobe Audience Manager].
-1. The old key is removed from [!DNL Audience Manager] and [!UICONTROL IRIS] only sends the new signature header.
+To rotate the private key, partners must communicate the new private key to their [!DNL Adobe Audience Manager] consultant.
+The old key is removed from [!DNL Audience Manager] and [!UICONTROL IRIS] only sends the new signature header.
 The keys have been rotated.

 ## Data used for signing {#data-signing}